exfil0/Debian-Tor-Site-Engine/README.md

-# Dark Web Server Wizard
+# Debian Tor Site Engine

 A comprehensive wizard-style tool to install and configure a **single-instance Tor hidden service** on Debian/Ubuntu systems.
 It also sets up basic security (UFW, Fail2Ban), synchronizes the system clock, and optionally disables SELinux if present.